-If you or your loved one needs care for a trauma-related disorder, Sheppard Pratt offers The Trauma Disorders Program.
-Our internationally recognized program provides comprehensive, compassionate care to individuals who experience complex conditions related to psychological trauma, including dissociative disorders, such as dissociative identity disorder, and post-traumatic stress disorder (PTSD) - particularly complex forms of PTSD.
+If you or your loved one needs care for a trauma-related disorder, Sheppard Pratt offers the Trauma Disorders Unit.
+Our program provides comprehensive, compassionate care to individuals who are experiencing debilitating symptoms related to psychological trauma.

 Our Multidisciplinary Approach to Caring for Psychological Trauma